 Ruiz used metal probes to trace the paths of two through-and-through wounds in Mays’s abdomen.
 Mays had been shot once in the back and once in the front abdomen.
 One wound was superficial.
 The other bullet had passed through his liver.
 But Ruiz found only about 200 cc of blood in the peritoneum.
 This meant that neither wound had been fatal.
 Charlie Mays had been beaten to death by someone swinging a blunt object, probably the linoleum crank that was found beside him.”

 On the crime scene photographs you can see that Mays’ sneakers are caked in blood.
 His pants are also covered in blood.
 The crank is next to him.
-Mays himself was shot and beaten and bleeding profusely, but somehow there is no blood around his legs and feet.
+Mays himself was shot and beaten and bled profusely, but somehow there is no blood on the floor around his legs and feet.

 The fact that Mays’ body was the only one where the floor had been partially wiped clean of blood and traces should have come up during trial.
 Eunice’s awkward body position was another red flag that was missed.